-Gas Valve - Controls the flow of gas to the burners.
+Gas Valve - The gas valve controls the flow of gas to the burners.
 When the gas valve is energized it automatically opens and regulates the gas pressure in the manifold.

-Inducer Assembly - Vents products of combustion to the outside.
+Inducer Assembly - The inducer assembly vents products of combustion to the outside.